Toyota Prius (2016-2021) interior, dashboard & comfort

 Step up to Business Edition and you also get wireless mobile-phone charging, a head-up display and heated seats, while Business Edition+ adds sat nav, front and rear parking sensors, automatic parking and 17-inch alloy wheels.
 Business Edition+ is the only trim available in all-wheel-drive form.

-Finally, top-spec Excel cars get leather upholstery, a JBL 10-speaker stereo and wi-fi hotspot capability.
-The specifications are good then, but the Prius lets the side down when you focus on the infotainment and its connectivity.
+Top-spec Excel cars get leather trim, a JBL 10-speaker stereo and wi-fi hotspot capability.
+The specifications are good then, but the Prius lets the side down when you focus on infotainment and connectivity.

 Infotainment, apps & sat nav